AlexPerigon/google-news-api-alternatives/README.md

 ## FAQ

-**Is the Google News API deprecated?**
+**Does Google have a News API?
+Is it deprecated?**
-Google never shipped an official public News API.
+**No - Google has no official public News API.** It was never a supported product to deprecate.
 RSS endpoints and community scrapers are unofficial and fragile - treat them as deprecated for production backends even when they still work in a reader today.

 **What is the best Google News API alternative?**
 Depends on the job.
 Personal monitoring: RSS or a structured feed.
 Backend search with filters and archive: a news API vendor.
 Industry-scoped products: pair search with Google Content Categories rather than keywords alone.
 There is no single name that replaces "Google News API" because Google never defined that product.